Emergency Plan > Emergency Evacuation > Evacuation and Shelter-in-Place

 Dependent upon the length of time, the following contingency plans will be enacted:

 • The Ray Meyer Recreation Center can be used for temporary housing as needed until permanent accommodations can be identified.
 Up to 380 students can be housed in the Rec Center on a temporary basis.
-Housing Services will manage access in cooperation with Rec Center staff.
+The Department of Housing will manage access in cooperation with Rec Center staff.

 • Students will be placed in all vacant housing spaces across campus until filled, to include lounges that can be converted to living quarters.

 • University Center and 1237 West buildings will be consulted and any available spaces in these locations will be reserved for Lincoln Park residents.

 • Other area universities may be contacted to ascertain potential vacant beds for use of DePaul students.